MiekeVanhecke/kbc-cloud-native-practical-case/lab-04-persistence/README.md

-# Lab 04 - Persistence Capability
+w@# Lab 04 - Persistence Capability
 For implementing our Shopping List functionality we need some kind of persistence.
 In this lab we're first going to add the technical capability of talking to a database from our Spring Boot app.